 Recommendation: Not essential for beginners, but a great upgrade later as your site grows.

-For most first-time users, shared hosting is the best web hosting for beginners — it’s affordable, simple to use, and good enough to get your website live.
+So, in final word, for most first-time users, shared hosting is the best web hosting for beginners, because it’s affordable, simple to use, and good enough to get your website live.
 As your traffic grows or needs change, you can upgrade to managed or cloud hosting without switching providers.

 Which Web Hosting Is Best for You?